langchain-ai/langchain/docs/ecosystem/gpt4all.md

 # GPT4All

 This page covers how to use the `GPT4All` wrapper within LangChain.
-It is broken into two parts: installation and setup, and then usage with an example.
+The tutorial is divided into two parts: installation and setup, followed by usage with an example.

 ## Installation and Setup
 - Install the Python package with `pip install pyllamacpp`